AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the class library using the MonoGame Game Library project template in Visual Studio Code, perform the following:

-1. In the *Solution Explorer* panel, right-click the *MonoGameSnake* solution.
+1. In the *Solution Explorer* panel, right-click the *DungeonSlime* solution.
 2. Chose *New Project* from the context menu.
 3. Enter "Monogame Game Library" and select it as the template to use.
 4. Name the project "MonoGameLibrary".